beigeworm/PoshCord-C2/README.md

 3. `Keycapture`   : Capture Keystrokes and send to Discord. (see ExtraInfo for usage.)
 4. `Exfiltrate` : Send various files to Discord zipped in 25mb files. (see ExtraInfo for usage.)
 5. `Upload` : Upload a file to Discord. (see ExtraInfo for usage.)
-6. `Systeminfo` : Send System information as text file to Discord.
+6. `Systeminfo` : Send System information as text file to Discord. (takes a few minutes to gather data)
-7. `TakePicture` : Send a webcam picture to Discord.
+7. `TakePicture` : Send a webcam picture to Discord. (can take a few minutes..)
 8. `FolderTree` : Save folder trees to file and send to Discord.
 9. `FakeUpdate` : Spoof windows update screen.
 10. `AddPersistance` : Add this script to the startup folder.